sourcesForCentrists/Sources-for-Centrists/content/post/lesson-in-minimizing-anti-semitism.md

 Or to put it another way the study looked at both classical antisemitism and new antisemitism as distinct entities; the latter being much more common then found them to be linked.

-So to get the 2% Guttenplan states just take the lowest number found in the study 2.4% describing people with "strong, sophisticated, perhaps internally coherent and at times even ‘learned’ antisemitism, where open dislike of Jews is combined with developed negative ideas about Jews" in the category of classical anti-Semitism and round down.
+So to get the 2% Guttenplan states, just take the lowest number found in the study 2.4% describing people with "strong, sophisticated, perhaps internally coherent and at times even ‘learned’ antisemitism, where open dislike of Jews is combined with developed negative ideas about Jews" in the category of classical anti-Semitism and round down.

 > Perhaps because anti-Semitism on the left doesn’t look or sound like right-wing bigotry.
 Left anti-Semitism presents itself not as prejudice, but as sympathy for the oppressed.
 Its roots lie not in religious or racial hatred, but in frustration with Jewish particularity and in an exaggerated sense of Jewish power.